This is meant to help get data from the wild into utf8 strings so you can work with them easily inside D.

 auto data = cast(immutable(ubyte)) std.file.read("my-windows-file.txt"); string utf8String = convertToUtf8(data, "windows-1252"); // utf8String can now be used

-It treats ISO 8859-1, Latin-1, and Windows-1252 the same way, since those labels are pretty much de-facto the same thing in wild documents.
+It treats ISO 8859-1, Latin-1, and Windows-1252 the same way, since those labels are pretty much de-facto the same thing in wild documents (people mislabel them a lot and I found it more useful to just deal with it than to be pedantic).

 This module currently makes no attempt to look at control characters.